RootCipherX/cybersecurity-nmap-network-scanning/README.md

 **Command Breakdown:**
 *   `--reason`: Forces Nmap to display the exact packet type or network condition (e.g., `syn-ack`, `conn-refused`, `no-response`) that caused it to assign a specific state to a port.

+**Methodology:**
+To verify the integrity of the scan data, I utilized the `--reason` flag.
+This forced Nmap to expose the underlying TCP/IP handshake logic it used to determine the port state, rather than just trusting the abstracted output.

+**Observation:**
+Nmap explicitly reported `syn-ack` as the reason for classifying the ports as open.
+This confirms that the target system is actively receiving my SYN packets and completing the second step of the three-way handshake normally.

 **Security Relevance:**
-This demonstrates a deep, engineering-level understanding of the TCP/IP stack.
-By analyzing the literal response packets, an assessor can troubleshoot false positives, understand unusual network behavior, and verify that the target system is responding exactly as expected.
+Relying on the `--reason` flag demonstrates a deep, engineering-level understanding of network protocols.
+By analyzing literal response packets, an assessor can troubleshoot false positives and verify that network appliances aren't spoofing responses.

 **Result / Evidence:**
 <br>